Ryuichi Shimoda v. The State: Background

 Okamoto's plan met great deal of opposition within Japanese society and even in Hiroshima and Nagasaki.
 Shinzo Hamai, the mayor of Hiroshima at the time, opposed the plan on grounds that the US legal system was not favorable to such actions.
+This was based largely upon Article 19 (a) of the 1951 Treaty of San Francisco, which prevents Japanese nationals from suing the U.S. for actions "arising out of the war or out of actions taken because of the existence of a state of war" (similarly, U.S. nationals are not permitted under Article 14 (b) of the treaty to sue Japan for its war-related acts).
 As a result, Okamoto gave up the notion of trying the case in a US court and decided to seek action in the Japanese legal system.
 In co-operation with local organizations in Hiroshima and Nagasaki, a group of five people were selected for the purpose of making the motion in a Japanese court.
 Shimoda, the leader of the group, came from Hiroshima and was 57 years old.
 He lost four daughters and one son in the atomic attack on Hiroshima, and he, his wife and surviving son suffered from persistent health problems.
 A lawyer named Yasuhiro Matsui joined the legal team.

 Proceedings at the District Court in Tokyo began in April 1955, and they lasted for eight and a half years until the final ruling was rendered on December 8, 1963.
 Okamoto died of a stroke in April 1958 and did not live to see the final ruling.

 The ruling

 On 7 December 1963, in Ryuichi Shimoda et al. v.
 The State the atomic bombings of Hiroshima and Nagasaki were the subject of a Japanese judicial review.
-On the 22nd anniversary of the attack on Pearl Harbor, the District Court of Tokyo declined to rule on the legality of nuclear weapons in general, but found that "the attacks upon Hiroshima and Nagasaki caused such severe and indiscriminate suffering that they did violate the most basic legal principles governing the conduct of war".

-In the opinion of the court, the act of dropping an atomic bomb on cities was at the time governed by international law found in Hague Convention of 1907 IV - The Laws and Customs of War on Land, and IX - Bombardment by Naval Forces in Time of War, and the Hague Draft Rules of Air Warfare of 1922–1923, and was therefore illegal.
+On the 22nd anniversary of the attack on Pearl Harbor, the District Court of Tokyo ruled the use of nuclear weapons in warfare wasn't illegal, but issued an opinion in its obiter dictum that the act of dropping an atomic bomb on cities was at the time governed by the Hague Convention of 1907 IV - The Laws and Customs of War on Land (governing land warfare) and IX - Bombardment by Naval Forces in Time of War (governing bombardment of land targets by naval ships), and the Hague Draft Rules of Air Warfare of 1922–1923 (which detailed regulations for aerial warfare, but never came into force), and was therefore illegal.